-- To better understand the origin of stratospheric polar vortex biases, we examined the distribution and time evolution of NH lower stratospheric meridional eddy heat fluxes, which represent upward wave drivingare a proxy for the vertical wave activity.
-These heat fluxes were generally more realistic in the high-top systems; the low-top systems showed considerable negative biases in heat fluxes at week 4 over the Northern Pacific and Scandinavia/Siberia.
-This suggests that, in combination with their limited representations of the stratosphere, these low-top systems have difficulties simulating realistic Rossby wave activity - 600 in the troposphere and/or their propagation and interaction with the mean flow (see, e.g., Schwartz et al., 2021).
+To better understand the origin of stratospheric polar vortex biases, we examined the distribution and time evolution of NH lower stratospheric meridional eddy heat fluxes, which are a proxy for the vertical wave activity.
+These heat fluxes were generally more realistic in the high-top systems; the low-top systems showed considerable negative biases in heat fluxes at

+- 565 week 4 over the Northern Pacific and Scandinavia/Siberia.
+This suggests that, in combination with their limited representations of the stratosphere, these low-top systems have difficulties simulating realistic Rossby wave activity in the troposphere and/or their propagation and interaction with the mean flow (see, e.g., Schwartz et al., 2021).
 Thus, other biases documented for the low-top systems (such as those related to polar vortex winds and variability) are likely tied, to some extent, to these deficiencies.
-We documented similar behavior in the low-top composite of SH eddy heat fluxes, but the biases for the low-top systems were less robust, and were particularly affected by the BoM system having large positive heat flux biases (indicating less upward wave driving in the SH). - 605 Raw forecasts from the S2S systems do not accurately capture the seasonal cycle of boreal SSWs or strong vortex events.
+We documented similar behavior in the low-top composite of SH eddy heat fluxes, but the biases for the low-top systems were - 570 less robust, and were particularly affected by the BoM system having large positive heat flux biases (indicating less upward wave driving in the SH).

+Raw forecasts from the S2S systems do not accurately capture the seasonal cycle of boreal SSWs or strong vortex events.
 Removing the drift in the stratospheric zonal winds through simple bias-correction does improve the probabilities for these events, but primarily only for midwinter occurrences.
-While perfect prediction of such extreme polar vortex events is not feasible, ideally the statistics for their monthly occurrences derived from the hindcasts would more closely match those from reanalysis, especially at longer lead times and assuming similar levels of tropospheric "noise".
-Furthermore, the underestimation of the mag- - 610 nitude of wind changes that occur surrounding extreme polar vortex events (even within 1-2 weeks of lead time) suggest that the S2S systems would likely have issues simulating downward coupling associated with such events.
-The persistence and magnitude of SSWs and strong vortex events is thought to be an important aspect that helps determine whether they lead to coupling with the troposphere (Maycock and Hitchcock, 2015; Karpechko et al., 2017; Charlton-Perez et al., 2018; Domeisen, 2019; White et al., 2 (Maycock and Hitchcock, 2015; Karpechko et al., 2017; Charlton-Perez et al., 2018; Domeisen, 2019; White et al., 2019). - In the SH, a large fraction of the S2S systems seem to simulate early breakdowns of the SH polar vortex at 10 hPa, even for forecasts initialized in August and September.
-Because the forecasts are truncated in time, we cannot say whether these would be considered SSWs or final warmings, but nonetheless our results reveal that false-positive easterly wind events are relatively common in the S2S hindcasts, which Such frequent and early reversals in the SH springtime stratospheric circulation is not a phenomena phenomenon seen in observations. - 620 Our results show that many of the mean state biases become more sizable with increasing lead time (as expected), especially around weeks 3 to 4.
-Predictions that in some way rely on stratosphere-troposphere coupling processes are unlikely to be meaningfully affected by the small biases present at shorter lead times of 1-2 weeks.
-For example, the failure of a model to predict a SSW beyond 2 weeks is unlikely to be related to the model's tendency for its initial EQBO anomaly to decay by 2-3 m/s in the first few weeks (Figure 3).
-However, many of the Many of the S2S systems considered herein also make forecasts - well beyond 4 weeks; on these extended timescales, such biases are likely to be more important.
-Furthermore, while have more substantial impacts on stratosphere-troposphere coupling.
-While a fully unbiased model will not be possible to achieve, it is still desirable for models to (1) minimize mean state stratospheric biases so that the stratosphere represents a more accurate upper boundary condition for the troposphere, and (2) have similar variability (in a statistical sense) to observations in the stratosphere so that ensemble spread properly accounts for potential outcomes.
-For example, forecasts from a model with a strong NH polar
+While perfect prediction of such extreme polar vortex events is not feasible, ide-

+575 ally the statistics for their monthly occurrences derived from the hindcasts would more closely match those from reanalysis, especially at longer lead times and assuming similar levels of tropospheric "noise".
+Furthermore, the underestimation of the magnitude of wind changes that occur surrounding extreme polar vortex events (even within 1-2 weeks of lead time) suggest that the S2S systems would likely have issues simulating downward coupling associated with such events.
+The persistence and magnitude of SSWs and strong vortex events is thought to be an important aspect that helps determine whether they lead to coupling with the troposphere (Maycock and Hitchcock, 2015; Karpechko et al., 2017; Charlton-Perez et al., 2018; Domeisen,

+2019; White et al., 2019).

+In the SH, a large fraction of the S2S systems seem to simulate early breakdowns of the SH polar vortex at 10 hPa, even for forecasts initialized in August and September.
+Because the forecasts are truncated in time, we cannot say whether these would be considered SSWs or final warmings, but nonetheless our results reveal that false-positive easterly wind events are relatively common in the S2S hindcasts.
+Such frequent and early reversals in the SH springtime stratospheric circulation is not

+585 relatively common in the S2S hindca a phenomenon seen in observations.

+Our results show that many of the mean state biases become more sizable with increasing lead time (as expected), especially around weeks 3 to 4.
+Many of the S2S systems considered herein also make forecasts well beyond 4 weeks; on these extended timescales, such biases are likely to have more substantial impacts on stratosphere-troposphere coupling.
+While a fully unbiased